BinaryMelodies/all-the-arm/README.md

 ## Vector Floating Point and Advanced SIMD instruction sets

 A newer floating point instruction set, introduced for ARMv5TE, the Vector Floating Point instruction set was later implemented.
-Currently, 5 versions of this instruction set are available.
+Until ARMv7, 5 versions of this instruction set are available, and later extensions are defined by the CPU version.

 The original VFP provided 32 single precision floating point registers that can be paired as 16 double precision floating point registers in some implementations.
 Later, the number of double precision registers was extended to 32.